Samuel Li Math and Science Tuition learning blog — Yishun, Singapore

 Cause 1: Transfer error (copying, signs, brackets)

 You solved the question correctly in your head or on rough paper, but the final line on the answer script is wrong.
-For examples: copying -3 as 3, dropping a square, losing a bracket when expanding (a+b)².
+Classic examples: copying -3 as 3, dropping a square, losing a bracket when expanding (a+b)².

 Cause 2: Weak algebra (the mistake started earlier)

-Cause 3: Misread the question (keywords and units)
+Cause 3: Mis-read the question (keywords and units)

-Students answer a different question from the one asked: "exact value" VS decimal, "hence" VS fresh start, "show that" VS solve, "cm" VS m, "inclusive" VS exclusive.
+Students answer a different question from the one asked: "exact value" vs decimal, "hence" vs fresh start, "show that" vs solve, cm vs m, inclusive vs exclusive.
 Under time pressure the brain fills in what it expects to see.

 Cause 4: No checking ritual (only rushing at the end)